West Coast Railways: Services

+Jacobite

 WCR operates several regular steam-hauled excursions every summer.
 The most famous of these trains is The Jacobite (named for the historic Jacobite political movement).
-It runs along the West Highland Line from Fort William to Mallaig, crossing Glenfinnan Viaduct.
+It runs along the West Highland Line from Fort William to Mallaig, a highlight of the route being the crossing of the Glenfinnan Viaduct.
 It runs Monday to Fridays from the middle of May until the end of October and also runs at weekends from the end of June until the end of August.

 In 2011, WCR added a second Jacobite service, leaving Fort William in the afternoons from the start of June until the end of August running on Wednesdays, Thursdays and Fridays.
 2012 saw this second service increase to five days a week, between June and August.
+In July 2023, all services were suspended following an inspection by the ORR.
+The morning services resumed on 9 August and the afternoon services restarted on 18 August.

+In January 2024, WCR announced that discussions were being made regarding the viability of running a third Jacobite service.
+This service would however only run from Fort William to Arisaig, departure was set to be at 17:43 and arrive at 19:43 (a half hour long break at Glenfinnan is to be included).
+The return arrival at Fort William was provisionally going to be 21:18, however the entire proposal was later abandoned.
+In March 2024, WCR announced that due to the ongoing issues with their coaches all Jacobite services, which were supposed to start on 28 March, were to be suspended until further notice.
+In April 2024, WCR announced that the ongoing deliberation between them and the ORR for a new exemption on central door locking was expected to take four months and, that should their exemption request be rejected, Jacobite services would not be run for 2024.

+The morning Jacobite services restarted on 15 April 2024, albeit at a shorter length and a reduced capacity.
+As of May 2024, the afternoon Jacobite services are yet to restart.